NCMoseley/smacktalk/README.md

 > This is our world now

-A small project designed to showcase realtime firebase message delivery, and Oauth service for a .Vue App.
+A small Progressive Web App designed to showcase realtime Firebase message delivery, and Oauth service for a .Vue App.
+Deployed on AWS.

 ## Build Setup